afonsofigs/aliexpress-scraper/README.md

     - The code run is split in two phases: the product info gathering and the shipping costs gathering phase. each phase can be run with `npm run products` and `npm run shipping`, respectively.

+7. If you run `npm run start_orFree`, products that are shipped free if your cart is over 10€/$, are stored as free shipping.

-7. At the end, on this folder, there should be a CSV file named `fullWish.csv` with your products information, including the total price shipped to you.
+8. At the end, on this folder, there should be a CSV file named `fullWish.csv` with your products information, including the total price shipped to you.
 You can now open this file on Excel and easily use it.

 ---